fastred/AHKBendableView/README.md

-# AHKBendingView
+# AHKBendableView

-`AHKBendingView` is a `UIView` subclass that bends its edges when its position is animated.
+`AHKBendableView` is a `UIView` subclass that bends its edges when its position is animated.

 TODO: gif

 ## Usage

-Use a `BendingView` directly or subclass it.
+Use a `BendableView` directly or subclass it.
 Don't forget to set its internal spring parameters.
 I propose to use slightly lower values for these properties than the values used in `+animateWithDuration:delay:usingSpringWithDamping:initialSpringVelocity:options:animations:completion:`, just like in this example:

-    let bv = BendingView(frame: CGRect(x: 0, y: 0, width: 100, height: 100))
+    let bv = BendableView(frame: CGRect(x: 0, y: 0, width: 100, height: 100))
     view.addSubview(bv)

     // bending setup